stagenow/docs/edge/source/stagingprofiles.md

     ![img](images/Publish_NFCTab.jpg)

+2. To create a direct connection via hotspot instead of using the configured staging server, select the Yes, use Wifi Direct checkbox.

-2. Select Test to test the functionality of the profile before publishing.
+3. Select Test to test the functionality of the profile before publishing.
 This saves the NFC tag as a .bin file for testing.
 While this step is optional, it is important to determine whether the profile functions as intended before making it available to the operator(s) for staging devices.

-3. If the staging material functions properly, select Publish to publish the material for operator use.
+4. If the staging material functions properly, select Publish to publish the material for operator use.

-4. Enter staging instructions for the operator.
+5. Enter staging instructions for the operator.

     ![img](images/ConnectNetwork_Publish_Instructions.jpg)

-5. Select Publish Now.
+6. Select Publish Now.

-6. To make the profile available for staging, select Stage.
+7. To make the profile available for staging, select Stage.
 This save the NFC tag as a .bin file that devices can read for staging.
 See [Device Staging](../stageclient).

-7. To export the profile for an MDM or for StageNow, select the Export For MDM or Export For StageNow button.
+8. To export the profile for an MDM or for StageNow, select the Export For MDM or Export For StageNow button.
 See [Exporting Staging Profiles](../stagingprofiles?Exporting%20Staging%20Profiles).

 To unpublish a profile to remove operator access, select Unpublish.